How to Find Your Mac’s IP Address

 - Select Network.

-- Under Network Name, make sure it’s the correct network connection for your wireless network.
+- Under Network Name, make sure it’s the right name.
+It should say the name of your network or router.

 - Click Advanced.